eunices/eunices.github.io/_portfolio/portfolio-3.md

 I decided to work for a couple years upon graduation...
 I worked at the EHI NEA as a researcher, A*STAR as a data administrator, then at SCDF as an analyst, before stopping at AI Singapore as an AI apprentice.
 More details can be found on my CV/LinkedIn page.

-Through these work experiences, I realised that data is useful tool for informing decision making and was hoping to go back to school to pick up more skills in data modelling and data/software engineerimg...
+Through these work experiences, I realised that data is useful tool for informing decision making and was hoping to go back to school to pick up more skills in data modelling and data/software engineering...

 My main takeaway were conducting mosquito field studies, data pipelines and leveraging on ML/AI technologies.
 I had the chance to brush up on programming and software engineering related skills.